biobios/mathematical-programming-implementation/README.md

 ### eax
 Directory: `./src/eax`

-This project implements the EAX algorithm for ATSP.
+This project implements the EAX algorithm.

 #### How to use make
 To compile the `eax`: